 Her repertoire ranged from opera and oratorios through major symphonic works to chamber music.

-She has made recordings and films in cooperation with all the most important European orchestras, for example Les Danaides, Guenter von Schwarzburg (Holzbauer, Naxos), Tchaikovsky’s Women (film: C. Nupen, conducted by Ashkenazy), RAI Italiana, BBC, Radio France, Sveriges Radio, HR, Bayrischer Rundfunk, NDR and WDR.
+Ms. Bartha made recordings and films in cooperation with many of the most important European orchestras, for example Les Danaides (Salieri, EMI), Guenter von Schwarzburg (Holzbauer, Naxos), Tchaikovsky’s Women (a film by Christopher Nupen, conducted by Vladimir Ashkenazy), RAI Italia, the BBC, Radio France, Sveriges Radio, HR, BR, NDR and WDR.

 Gary Bertini, Armin Jordan, Gianluigi Gelmetti, Giuseppe Sinopoli, Mark Wigglesworth, Wolfgang Sawallisch, Neeme Järvi, Paavo Järvi, Oleg Caetani, Manfred Honeck, Gerd Albrecht, Antonio Pappano, János Fürst, Jésus López Cobos, Imre Palló, Arnold Östman, Michael Boder, Jiri Kout and Fabrizio Ventura are among the numerous conductors she worked with.

 She also collaborated with directors such as Göran Järvefeldt, Rudolf Noelte, Graham Vick, David Alden, Nicolas Brieger, Stein Winge, Liliana Cavani, Nikolaus Lehnhof, Brigitte Fassbaender, Willy Decker, Herbert Wernicke, Robert Wilson, Bruno Klimek, Ruth Berghaus, Christopher Nel and Peter Konwitschny.